jaydenlin/node-async-require-loader/README.md

 ```js
 module.export=function(){ console.log("Hello USA From Web"); };
 ```
+It's a node moudle.

 ###### Step 2.
 Set up the webpack.config.js
+Use the sigle quote for the querString that you added.
 ```js
     module: {
         loaders: [{